mohamedlaminebabou/mohamedlaminebabou/README.md

-- 👋 Hi, I’m @mohamedlaminebabou
+- 👋 Hi, I’m @mohamedlaminebabou a phd candidate in applied mathematics for ML.
 - 👀 I’m interested in applied mathematics and Machine Learning.
 - 🌱 I’m currently learning Tensors decompositions and its applications for ML.
 - 💞️ I’m looking to collaborate on the Tensors decompositions and advanced Multi-linear algebra